-Take advice from those who have been in Bulgaria
+Take advice from those who already study in Bulgaria

 1. Learn some Bulgarian phrases!
 Some Bulgarians, especially elderly people, do not speak English so some useful phrases like "Hello" ("Zdrasti"), "Bye" ("Dovizhdane"), "Thank you" ("Blagodarya") can always be useful!
 Also, local people are always glad to see when foreigners are open towards their culture and language!

 2. Try out the local cuisine!
 There are many fast food chains, however, the Bulgarian cuisine is marked by various delicious ingredients and traditional meals.
 Food that you should definitely try includes banitsa, lyutenitsa, musaka, yogurt, tarator and Shopska salad which was even recognized by the European Parliament as the best dish in Europe!